multnomah-county-it/libpaging2/README.md

-The application has two purposes: 1) to provide simple, clear, paging lists for MCL branches; and 2) to demonstrate the capabilities of the <a href="https://github.com/multnomah-county-it/libilsws" alt="LibILSWS GitHub Repository">LibILSWS</a> code library, which it utilizes to communicate with the SirsiDynix system.
+The application has two purposes: 1) to provide simple, clear, paging lists for MCL branches; and 2) to demonstrate the capabilities of the <a href="https://github.com/multnomah-county-it/libilsws" alt="LibILSWS GitHub Repository">LibILSWS</a> code library, which the application utilizes to communicate with the SirsiDynix system.